Arquivotheca/PDOS/readme.txt

 bootupd pdos16.dsk pbootsec.com
 rawrite pdos16.dsk back to floppy

-To create kernel32.dll you need to run "compk32".
+To create kernel32.dll (so that you can run Win32 programs) you need to run "compk32" from a suitable platform.
+You can also build the rest of PDOS/386 by using the comp4w (needs Watcom), comp5w and comp6w (needs a cross-compiled GCC 3.2.3) and copy the files across to the target platform.

 To create the Windows version of pdptest you need to go: dmake -B -f makefile.w32